kroppheather/R_Intro/README.md

 # R_Intro

-Code and activities for learning R for students who will be working with data in R.
+Code and activities for learning R. Designed for students who will be working with data in R.

 ### Activity 1:
 ###### Introduction to R